 What Is LENRGY?

-LENRGY’s mission is to help realize the benefits of LENR.
+LENRGY’s mission is to participate in realization of the benefits of LENR.
 This mission is accomplished by seeking changes in public policies toward LENR research, preparing to mitigate adverse secondary impacts, and assisting researchers in the field.
 LENRGY also seeks opportunities for outreach and communications, such as presentations on the status of LENR.
-Outreach and support for the field are provided as a public service and on a consulting basis where appropriate.
+Outreach and support for the field are provided as a public service and on a consulting basis as appropriate.
 LENR policy analysis work is mostly performed in connection with Dr. Grimshaw’s position as Research Affiliate at the Energy Institute of The University of Texas at Austin.
+LENRGY is a registered trademark at the U.S. Patent Office.
+Click here for more information on LENRGY.
+Click here for on LENRGY services.
+Click here for on LENRGY experience.

 Public policies toward LENR generally followed the 1989 rejection and are mostly negative.
 However, continued research of LENR provides the basis for public policy updates.
-Policy changes are needed both for LENR support to realize its benefits and for preparing to address its potential adverse secondary impacts proactively.
+Policy changes are needed both for LENR support to realize its benefits and for preparing to address proactively its potential adverse secondary impacts.
 Dr. Grimshaw performs policy analyses for LENR support and realization utilizing evidence-based policymaking as a foundation.
 For secondary impact analysis and mitigation planning, technology assessment methodologies are utilized.
+Click here for more information on LENR Policy Analysis.

 Communications and Outreach

 Development of LENR and realization of its benefits can only happen if there is better understanding of the phenomenon and it’s changing status.
-Many developments in the years since the 1989 announcement and rejection have occurred that indicate these LENR benefits may yet be realized.
+Many developments in the years since the 1989 announcement and rejection indicate these benefits may yet be realized.
 LENRGY provides presentations, short courses, and similar outreach activities as a public service and on a consulting basis.
 These services seek to enhance understanding of LENR and it’s prospects in a variety of venues, such as corporations and academic settings.
+Click here for more information on LENRGY outreach services.